 Assets

-Assets are the equipment you service: compressors, dryers, filters, tanks, and more.
-Every asset belongs to a customer and can have components (parts) tracked inside it.
+Assets are the equipment you service — compressors, dryers, filters, tanks, and everything else that keeps compressed air flowing.
+Every asset belongs to a customer and can have components (serviceable parts) tracked inside it.

 Asset Types